-Meeting at the civil center
+Meeting at the civic center

-The next step is to meet a civil center official at the civil office of your state.
+The next step is to meet a civic center official at the civil office of your state.
 Once they will have handled the documents you sent them, they will contact to fix a meeting in person.

-Once the meeting is over, they will verify all your documents at the civil center.
+Once the meeting is over, they will verify all your documents at the civic center.
 Once they are done, they will transfer the case to the office of foreigners and to higher Swiss authorities for marriage.
 You need to wait again for the next step.

 Set a date for the wedding

-Before the ceremony, you should go back to the civil center with your loved one.
+Before the ceremony, you should go back to the civic center with your loved one.
 They will need official documents again.
 The Chinese person should bring her or his ID and passport so that they can do copies.
 Even though they already have them, they will want to check again.